 What You Should Know

-This position is subject to a background investigation, including criminal, financial, motor vehicle records background check; polygraph; an Excluded Parties List System check; reference check; and a drug screen.
-Physical and psychological evaluations are required in accordance with section 2431303 (5) (b), C.R.S.
+- Positions are subject to a background investigation, including criminal, financial, motor vehicle records background check, polygraph, psychological evaluation, pre-employment physical, an Excluded Parties List System check, reference check, and a drug screen.

 What We Can Offer